robcarver17/pysystemtrade/docs/futures.md

 <a name="setQuandlKey"></a>
 #### Setting a Quandl API key

-Having a Quandl API key means you can download a fair amount of data for free.
+Having a Quandl API key means you can download a fair amount of data for free without being throttled.
 If you have one then you should first create a file 'private_config.yaml' in the private directory of [pysystemtrade](#/private).
 Then add this line:

 ```
 quandl_key: 'your_key_goes_here'